aakash17kc/ContentServer/Production.md

   It can be configured to have Bot Protection, Rate Limiting, etc. We can use AWS API Gateway.
 * To setup an authentication logic in the service to validate user request we can use spring security filter chains.
     * We can integrate a SSO service like Okta to manage the authentication.
     * For username/password based authentication, we can use signed JWT tokens.
-The password can be hashed using a library like Bcrypt(adds salt + hash) for secure storage in db.
+The password can be hashed using libraries like ByCrypt/Scrypt/Argon2 for secure storage in db.
         * Everytime a user makes a request, we can check the JWT token in the request header and validate it.
         * For the first time, the user can login using username/password and get a JWT token.
 The token can be stored in the browser's local storage.
         * For subsequent requests, the token can be sent in the header.